Paul, Jacqueline, and Hans in San Jose, Costa Rica

 Photo: Hans Emilio at Santa Emilia, El Salvador with a bourbon variety of arabica coffee.

 Hans Edward and Paul, Emil's great-grandsons, were raised with a love of coffee and a respect for the process of producing it.
 With these lessons in mind, they started Fourth Wheel Coffee to guarantee quality from planting and harvesting through milling and roasting.
-Together with their co-founder Jacqueline, they bring you gourmet coffee, tailored to your taste and delivered to your door within ten days of roasting.
+Together with their co-founder Jacqueline, they bring you gourmet coffee, tailored to your taste and roasted on demand.

 Photo: Paul, Jacqueline, and Hans at Inversiones Bernina, the farm in Costa Rica, after a muddy hike.